-- Good links.
-Both into and out of the site.
+- Good links both into and out of the site are important.
 Not spammy.
 You can not buy good links.
 Do not exchange links.
 Mostly they are earned by having good content.

 - Lots and lots of other things.

 So that is a very very brief introduction to SEO.
 I’m not (make that NOT) an SEO expert.
-It is a full-time job for them to keep up and there is lots of disagreement on many details.
-The above is my quick summary and subject to change at any time and may all be wrong anyway.
-But it works for me.
+It is a full-time job for them to keep up, and there is lots of disagreement on many details.

 What about those “long pin” graphics for Pinterest?
 I will give you those.
 They are useful to you, Pinterest and most visitors will choose those to pin if given a choice.
 I use a program (Social Warfare) with does not download them unless a Pin image is requested.
 I keep mine about 100kb.